-It does take a little longer to edit videos on a mobile phone because of the limiting screen size and lack of a keyboard, but you are also saving time on moving all the footage from your mobile phone to your computer.
+It takes a little longer to edit videos on a mobile phone because of the limiting screen size and lack of a keyboard, but you are also saving time moving all the footage from your mobile phone to your computer.

 Another factor in your favor is that mobile phones can run even 4K videos pretty smoothly.
 And the fact that they have got batteries, you don’t need to be connected to a power socket when you are editing your video, which means you can edit from anywhere.

-So it might take you some time to get used to editing videos on a mobile phone, but you will eventually get used to the ease of editing on a mobile phone.
+So it might take you some time to get used to editing videos on a mobile phone, but you will eventually get accustomed to the ease of editing on a mobile phone.